The sharp edge of a razor is difficult to pass over;

 Although Maugham does not mention much of it about himself he was way more than merely an author and playwright.
 During World War I he was one of the so-called Literary Ambulance Drivers of the day, experiencing the death and carnage on the field level on a daily basis.
 He was in addition, a spy for the British in both wars.

-As well, when the Nazis crossed into France and raced toward Paris, he was living in his villa in the south of France, and because of their continuing lightning advance, at the age of 66 years old, forced to flee.
-The following is from Guy Hague, the person thought by many to be the role model for his main character Larry Darrell in The Razor's Edge:
+As well, when the Nazis crossed into France and raced toward Paris, he was living in his villa in the south of France, and because of their continuing lightning advance, at the age of 66 years old, he was forced to flee.
+The quote below regarding Maugham's harrowing and narrow escape from that Nazi advance in the early days of World War II is from Guy Hague, the person thought by many to be the role model for his main character Larry Darrell in The Razor's Edge:

 BEST OF THE ONLINE MAUGHAM BIOGRAPHIES: